-The session bean HelloworldBean is now complete and can be compiled!
-In order to compile it we must specify where the necessary EJB framework classes can be found:
+7. The session bean HelloworldBean is now complete and can be compiled!
+In order to compile it the compiler must know where the necessary EJB framework classes can be found.
+(They are available in the file M:\jdb042\jboss\server\default\lib\jboss-j2ee.jar.)

-'''

-M:\jdb042\jboss\server\default\lib\jboss-j2ee.jar

-'''

-7. In a new command prompt window move to your home directory (cd M:\jdb042 and M:) and compile the session bean with the following command:
+In a new command prompt window move to your home directory (cd M:\jdb042 and M:) and compile the session bean with the following command:

-'''

-javac IS7\helloworld\.java -classpath jboss\server\default\lib\jbossj2ee.jar
+javac IS7\helloworld.java -classpath jboss\server\default\lib\jboss-j2ee.jar

-'''